Early Childhood EducationMinor

 - Credit hours:

-Why add a minor in early childhood education?
+Why minor in early childhood education?

 As you earn your early childhood education minor, you'll focus on children in the context of family, culture and community.
 You'll explore developmentally appropriate practices, emergent curriculum, descriptive assessment, and problem-solving approaches to resolving conflict and choices for children.